-Use a minimum of THREEE academic sources, including journals and books from the library.
-You may find news media and popular magazines helpful – try to choose trustworthy ones.
+Use a minimum of THREE academic sources, including journals and books from the library.
+You may find news media and popular magazines helpful – try to choose trustworthy ones (e.g. National Geographic, New York Times).
 Do use images and diagrams if they convey information that cannot adequately be described otherwise.
 Very often case studies are done for places with which students are not familiar – so include a map!
-Each figure should be introduced in the text (e.g. “figure 1 shows the area of inundation…”) and should have an explanatory caption with a URL or source citation directly below it.
+Each figure should be introduced in the text (e.g. “figure 1 shows the area of land slippage…”) and should have an explanatory caption with a URL or source citation directly below it.

 Citation style should be APA.
 Use citations throughout the text for specific information (like number of people injured, amount of damage suffered) and also for information that is more than general knowledge.
 If you didn’t know a fact before you started this study, then you need to include a citation!
 Use (Author, Year) within the text and put a list of references at the very end, in alphabetical order by author’s last name.
 If you include a direct quote, put it in quotation marks and cite the author with the page number.
 If you are uncertain, ask.
 If you need help finding references, ask!
-Don’t forget to visit the Writing Center for extra credit!!
+Visit the Writing Center to improve your paper and for extra credit!

 Write in complete, grammatically correct sentences, as professionally as possible.
 Proof-read your work; reading out loud to yourself is a very good way to do this.

-The format should be as follows, with the six sections as outlined.
+The format should be as follows, with six sections as outlined.
 The sections may be numbered, or you may use subheadings to separate them.
-Emergency, Restoration and Reconstruction Phases refer to those in Figure 1, below.
+Phases of recovery are those used in figure 1.13, Recovery from Disaster, in Keller & DeVeccio.
 You should say something about each phase.

 Name, Location & Date of Disaster

-4a.
-Emergency phase.
+- Emergency phase.
 How long did it last?
 What happened?
-Include any figures you find on numbers dead and injured, buildings collapsed, infrastructure damaged.
+Include any numbers you find on deaths and injury, buildings collapsed, infrastructure damaged.
 Include any descriptions.
 What kinds of emergency actions took place?
 Who carried out search and rescue?
 Where were survivors fed and sheltered?
 Who did the initial clearance work?
 Do you have any impression of public opinion at that time?

-5. It has been at least four years since the disaster you described.
+- It has been at least five years since the disaster you described.
 Assess the awareness of the population of the risk from this type of hazard.
-This might be in the form of formal evacuation drills and disaster preparation notices, or it might be in the form of smaller community preparation and family stories… What preparation for another event has occurred?
+This might be in the form of formal evacuation drills and disaster preparation notices, or it might be in the form of community preparation and family stories… What preparation for another event has occurred?
 Any real adaptations to the event you describe?
-If not, explain why not.
+If not, attempt to explain why not.

 Godschalk, D. R., A. Rose, E. Mittler, K. Porter and C. Taylor West.
 2009.
 Estimating the value of foresight: aggregate analysis of natural hazard mitigation benefits and costs.
 Journal of Environmental Planning and Management, 52:6, 739-756.